 The term "witch hunt" is used to disparage people who believe there are terrorists and potential terrorists hiding among us.
 We know there are no witches, so the implication is that there are no terrorists living within the American Muslim community.
 Events dating back long before September 11, 2001 prove there are.

 Cal Thomas (March 10, 2011) identifies several of the witnesses.
 It includes Abdirizak Bihi and Melvin Bledsoe, whom one can do an Internet search for why they are witnesses.
 Rep. Keith Ellison, Minnesota Democrat and one of two Muslim members of Congress, is a scheduled witness, as is Rep. Frank Wolf, Virginia Republican.
 Ellison will no doubt warn us against stereotyping all Muslims because of the actions of "a few."
 But what if those "few" (and it doesn't take many to kill, as we have seen) are hiding among peaceful Muslims?
-Although not yet called, he identifies some other interesting witnesses Daniel Pipes, Steve Emerson, and Bernard Lewis.
+Although not yet called, he identifies some other interesting witnesses Daniel Pipes

 In these hearings, and in dealing with the radicalization problem in general, do we fully understand that radical Muslims believe their religion allows them to lie to "infidels" and to advance their cause of creating a world Islamic caliphate?
 Shouldn't that make us wary of their testimony?